 The layout of this paper is as follows.
-In Section 2, a brief description of auto-associative neural network is given relating this network with Principal Component Analysis (PCA) and Nonlinear Principal Component Analysis (NLPCA).
-A measure of novelty or a novelty index is defined in Section 3 using the auto-associative network outputs.
+In Section 2, a brief description of auto-associative neural network is given relating this network with Principal Component Analysis (PCA) and Nonlinear Principal Component Analysis (NLP PCA).
+A measure of novelty or novelty index is defined in Section 3 using the auto-associative network outputs.
 In Section 4, the applicability of the auto-associative neural network to damage diagnosis problems is demonstrated on synthetic data sets obtained from a simplified model of a computer hard disk.
-The paper concludes with a summary and discussions in Section 5.
+The paper concludes with a general discussion in Section 5.